Contact Us

 Each employee should be assigned a role as an authorized worker, affected worker, or other.
 Authorized employees are involved in the process of locking out equipment or machinery.
 Affected employees are those whose work is affected by the lockout.
 Other employees are individuals who work near the equipment or machinery but do not touch it.

 While OSHA requires lockout/tagout training once a year, it’s best to revisit training more than this to ensure safety is maintained throughout the year.
-Make sure you document when and where the training was conducted, as well as who was involved and what was covered, so that your company can easily identify any gaps in training.
+Make sure you document when and where the training was conducted, as well as who was involved and what was covered so that your company can quickly identify any gaps in training.

 Document All Procedures

-Documenting all lockout/tagout procedures ensures all employees know what they should do in the event a machine or piece of equipment needs to be locked out.
-These written procedures should detail exactly how a machine should be shut down and the hazardous energy isolated.
+Documenting all lockout/tagout procedures ensures all employees know what to do if a machine or equipment needs to be locked out.
+These written procedures should detail precisely how a machine should be shut down and the hazardous energy isolated.
 It should also cover how to place and remove LOTO devices.

 Once completed, these procedures should be posted next to the relevant piece of equipment or machinery.
-It may be beneficial to include images or graphics of the lockout steps with the written instructions.
+Including images or graphics of the lockout steps with the written instructions may be beneficial.

 Review Your Program Periodically